ab2005/Belka/README.md

-Belka - A Camera Raw Image Processing Pipeline
+Belka: A Camera Raw Image Processing Pipeline
 ====================================

 This project is a C++/OpenCL implementation of the camera ISP: